Phil Fisher For Mayor of Clinton MS

 - Built new Lion’s Club Park – designed so that every child can to participate, regardless of limitations.
 Raised $400,000 from various sources to save the City money.

-- The numbers in green represent the amount Clinton received from sources outside its budget (county, state, federal, private donations).
+- The numbers in bold represent the amount Clinton received from sources outside its budget (county, state, federal, private donations).
 From July 1, 2013- March 1, 2021 this totals over $17,000,000 in funding from sources outside our budget.
 To put this in proportion, during the July, 1 2013 -March 1, 2021 timeframe, the City budget has ranged from $15,000,000 to $18,000,000 per year, so we have had the value of nine budgets in eight years due to outside revenue sources.

 City promotion in the region, the country, and internationally;